flutter/website/getting-started.md

 permalink: /getting-started/
 ---

-Flutter currently supports developers on Mac and Linux.
+## Prereqs

+- An Android phone.
-Windows support is in the works.
+- Mac or Linux host computer.
+(Windows support is in the works.)
+- A USB cable to connect the two.

+---

 To get started, we need to set up the Dart SDK.
 Flutter requires Dart SDK 1.12.2 or greater.